polyfy/polylith/readme.md

 the workspace top namespace (e.g. `se.example`).
 The reason is that we don't want to mix the code we put here with production code.

-One way of structuring the code here is to give every developer their own namespace under the `dev` top namespace.
+One way of structuring the code is to give every developer their own namespace under the `dev` top namespace.
 Let's follow that pattern and create the namespace `dev.lisa`.

 Right click on the `development/src` folder and select `New > Clojure Namespace` and type "dev.lisa":<br>